MultiSafepay/docs/content/integrations/prestashop.md

 # Installation

-✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the PrestaShop 1.7 installation procedure.
+✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the PrestaShop installation procedure.
 Always make a backup.

-1. Sign in to your PrestaShop 1.7 <<glossary:backend>>.
+1. Sign in to your PrestaShop Back Office.
 2. Go to **Modules** > **Module Manager** > **Upload a module**.
 3. Select the Plugin_PrestaShop.zip file, and then click **Configure**.
 4. Clear your cache.

 # Configuration

-1. Sign in to your PrestaShop 1.7 backend.
+1. Sign in to your PrestaShop Back Office.
 2. Go to **MultiSafepay**, and enter your [site API key](/docs/sites/#site-id-api-key-and-security-code).
 3. On the **Payment methods** tab, enable the relevant payment methods.
 4. Click **Save**.